OntheNet

 The Financial Crimes Enforcement Network (FinCEN) notes that the comment period to the December 8, 2021 notice of proposed rulemaking (NPRM) requiring the reporting of beneficial ownership information (BOI) (the “Reporting NPRM”) has closed.
 FinCEN received over 230 comments.

 The Reporting NPRM is the first in a series of rulemakings that FinCEN will issue to implement the Corporate Transparency Act (CTA).
-The next step in the CTA rulemaking series will be FinCEN’s publication of proposed rules on BOI access and disclosure requirements (the “Access NPRM”), which FinCEN anticipates publishing later this year.
+The next step in the CTA rulemaking series will be [. . .]

 Fact Sheet: Beneficial Ownership Information Reporting Notice of Proposed Rulemaking (NPRM)